jeromeetienne/threejs-inspector/README.md

 ## History
+- ability to manually content scripts - more robust
 - improved tab css for visibility
 - improved scene capture, support more demo
 - massive cleanup of the scene capture code